“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 Rolls Royces—all at the age of 13, without anyone’s knowledge.

-my father’s spare sports car and drove it to the football field.
+my father’s corvette and drove it to the football field which was a 25 minute drive on a very busy street.
 However, my

 actions resulted in me being dismissed from the team after I jokingly inquired

-about the coach’s age on his birthday while playfully pinching his cheeks.
+about the coach’s age on his birthday while playfully pinching his cheeks and we got into a fight; he won.
 Only

 Corvette, a wave of regret washed over me as I realized that my inappropriate